-As we’ve mentioned above, La Fortuna is a small town, which makes getting around it super easy.
-Exploring downtown can be done entirely on foot, but to reach some of the attractions outside of town you’ll either need a car or a taxi.
+With La Fortuna being a small town, getting around it is super easy.
+Exploring downtown can be done entirely on foot, but to reach some of the attractions outside of town, you’ll either need a car or a taxi.

 Here’s how to get around in La Fortuna: